tobiasgrubenmann/set09121/lectures/lecture3.md

 ---

-# Rules: defining objects and actions
+# Rules: Defining Objects and Restric Actions

-- **Rules** define the objects and their possible actions in the game.
+- **Rules** define the objects and restrict actions in the game.

-- Fullerton again poses some questions for defining rules:
-    - How do players learn the rules? <!-- .element: class="fragment" -->
+- In chess, the rules define differen objects: <!-- .element: class="fragment" -->
+    - King: Can only move one tile in any direction. <!-- .element: class="fragment" -->
-    - How are the rules enforced? <!-- .element: class="fragment" -->
+    - Bishop: Can only move diagonal. <!-- .element: class="fragment" -->
-    - What kinds of rules work best in certain situations? <!-- .element: class="fragment" -->
+- In a RTS game, rules define different unit types: <!-- .element: class="fragment" -->
-    - Are there patterns to rule sets? <!-- .element: class="fragment" -->
+    - A tank might have more HP than infantry. <!-- .element: class="fragment" -->
-    - What can we learn from these patterns? <!-- .element: class="fragment" -->
+    - The type and amount of damage might be different. <!-- .element: class="fragment" -->
-- Consider the rules for the game you want to develop: <!-- .element: class="fragment" -->
+- A rule can restrict what you can do in a city builder: <!-- .element: class="fragment" -->
-    - Are your game rules obvious, or do you have to provide instructions? <!-- .element: class="fragment" -->
+    - You can only build a building if you have enough money. <!-- .element: class="fragment" -->
-    - Are your rules correct for the type of gameplay experience you are aiming for? <!-- .element: class="fragment" -->
+    - You can only build an airport when you reached a population of 100 000. <!-- .element: class="fragment" -->

 ---

-# Defining Objects and Actions
+# Example: Rules Defining a shotgun

-- Rules can help us define the game objects within our game world.
-    - We will discuss entities next week.
 - Consider a shotgun in a FPS:
     - Cost: $500, Damage: 20 <!-- .element: class="fragment" -->
     - Spread: 10, Range: 5 <!-- .element: class="fragment" -->
     - Ammo: 2, Magazine: 12 <!-- .element: class="fragment" -->
-- We can directly implement this idea in our game -- it is just an object definition. <!-- .element: class="fragment" -->
 - We can also use rules to restrict certain actions for progression purposes. <!-- .element: class="fragment" -->
-    - For example: Assassin's Creed series, Batman Arkham series.
+    - The shotgun will be available for purchase only after finishing chapter 1 of the campaign.
 - Providing all capabilities at once can confuse and frustrate the player. <!-- .element: class="fragment" -->

 ---

-# Determining Effects
+# Rules Determining Effects

 - Rules that trigger events or effects are very useful when considering the procedures of our game.
 - We can boil down such rules to a collection of `if` statements:
     - `if player’s health == 0 then player dies.`
-    - `if player pickup apple; health += 10.`
+    - `if player picks up apple then health += 10.`
     - etc.
-- It is likely that most of your rules will be effect based.

 ---